Love Island Australia’s Gerard Majda Has Gone From ‘Chubby Teen’ To A Fitness Inspiration

-Love Island Australia’s Gerard Majda’s Instagram handle @bodymajic isn’t just a play on his surname, it’s a nod to his past as “chubby teenager” who was bullied at school for having “man boobs” and loving “magic tricks.”
+Gerard Majda’s Instagram handle @bodymajic isn’t just a play on his name, it’s a nod to his past as “chubby teenager” who was bullied at school for having “man boobs” and loving “magic tricks.”

-Now, the personal trainer is flaunting a six pack on season two of the dating show and has a back story that shows he is a lot more than just a pretty face.
+Now, the personal trainer is flaunting a six pack on season two of Love Island Australia and has a back story that shows he is a lot more than just a pretty face.

 The 23-year-old from Perth runs a business called Body Majic, where he focuses on working with people with disabilities which he says is “the most humbling and rewarding part of what I do”.